Manage Intelligent Capture

 Displays the configuration status of the devices.

 Catalyst Center allows you to enable OTA Sniffer Capture on a specific radio and bandwidth channel.
 When it's enabled, all Wi-Fi data packets traveling on the radio and bandwidth channel are captured for download.
-You can enable up to two APs, where each AP performs radio sniffing on one radio, or enable only one AP to perform network sniffing.
+You can enable up to two APs, where each AP does radio sniffing on one radio, or enable only one AP to do network sniffing.

 You can run an OTA Sniffer Capture session on a Wi-Fi band and channel.